Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Concluding Remarks

 \section{Concluding Remarks}

 This paper introduces concATE as a general framework for robust causal inference when point identification is not possible or reliable.
-By marrying \citeauthor{manski1990nonparametric}'s \citeyearpar{manski1990nonparametric,manski2003partial} nonparametric bounds with finite-sample concentration inequalities, concATE offers researchers a new tool to obtain ATE confidence bands without assuming away heavy-tailed outcomes or requiring strong parametric models.
-The methodology’s broader relevance lies in its ability to deliver valid inference under minimal assumptions and even with weakly dependent data, thereby guarding against false positives that can arise from conventional point estimates under mis-specified models or overlooked tail risks.
+By marrying Manski's nonparametric bounds with finite-sample concentration inequalities, concATE offers researchers a new tool to obtain ATE confidence bands without assuming away heavy-tailed outcomes or requiring strong parametric models.
+Our Monte Carlo results demonstrate that concATE achieves confidence bands that are 2--4 times narrower than those of \citet{imbens2004confidence}, \citet{stoye2009more}, and the nonparametric bootstrap, while maintaining valid coverage across all data generating processes considered.
+Moreover, the DKW-calibrated tail endpoints underlying concATE are minimax-rate-optimal among all distribution-free confidence procedures (Corollary~\ref{corr:corol2}), implying that no alternative distribution-free method can achieve a strictly faster rate of convergence while preserving coverage.
+The methodology's broader relevance lies in its ability to deliver valid and efficient inference under minimal assumptions (even with weakly dependent data), thereby guarding against the unnecessarily conservative intervals that can arise from plug-in methods when the outcome support is unknown or heavy-tailed.